natashamathur/jungle_gym/README.md

 [`common_word`](https://github.com/natashamathur/natasha/blob/master/common_word.py): Finds the most common word in a string.
 Includes a function to get a string of all Facebook comments.

+[`gpa_calc`](https://github.com/natashamathur/natasha/blob/master/gpa_calc.py): Calculates GPA based on grades entered using the [UChicago](https://registrar.uchicago.edu/page/grading-systems) grading scale - so I don't have to do it myself!.
+To run using the command line enter a command in this format: `python3 calc.py "['B','A-', 'B+', 'B+']"`

 ###  Puzzles

 #### These are practice programming exercises.